Contact breaker

 A contact breaker (or "points") is a type of electrical switch, found in the ignition systems of spark-ignition internal combustion engines.
 The switch is automatically operated by a cam driven by the engine.
 The timing of operation of the switch is set so that a spark is produced at the right time to ignite the compressed air/fuel mixture in the cylinder of the engine.
 A mechanism may be provided to slightly adjust timing to allow for varying load on the engine.
 Since these contacts operate frequently, they are subject to wear, causing erratic ignition of the engine.
 More recent engines use electronic means to trigger the spark, which eliminated contact wear and allows computer control of ignition timing.

 Purpose

 The purpose of the contact breaker is to interrupt the current flowing in the primary winding of the ignition coil.
-When this occurs, the collapsing current induces a high voltage in the secondary winding of the coil, which has many more windings.
+When the current stops flowing, the resulting collapse of the magnetic field in the primary winding induces a high voltage in the secondary winding.
 This causes a very high voltage to appear at the coil output for a short period—enough to arc across the electrodes of a spark plug.